FeaturesHow It WorksPricingBlogGuide

 In short

 A GenoSight report isn't a generic gene lookup.
-Before any synthesis happens, an onboarding chat captures nine health-context domains: demographics, diagnoses, family history, symptoms, current stack, allergies, habits, goals, and recent labs.
-The genetic findings are then interpreted against that context — meaning the same MTHFR variant produces a meaningfully different recommendation depending on what's already in your medication list, your last homocysteine value, and what you're trying to achieve.
+Before any synthesis happens, an onboarding chat captures six health-context domains: demographics, symptoms, current stack, allergies, habits, and goals.
+The genetic findings are then interpreted against that context — meaning the same MTHFR variant may produce a meaningfully different recommendation depending on what's already in your supplement list and what you're trying to achieve.
 This walkthrough covers each domain, why it matters, and what gets asked.

 Why context changes the output

-Two people can carry the exact same variant and need completely different actions.
-A C677T heterozygous result with a clean homocysteine lab and no symptoms is a watch-and-wait finding.
-The same variant in someone with elevated homocysteine, low B12, and treatment-resistant depression is the most actionable thing in the report.
+Two people can carry the exact same variant and benefit from completely different framing.
+A C677T heterozygous result alongside a balanced diet, regular exercise, and no current concerns reads as a watch-and-wait finding.
+The same variant in someone reporting persistent fatigue who is already taking a B-complex with synthetic folic acid is a far more actionable item to discuss with a clinician.

 Tools that don't capture context can't make that distinction.
 They produce the same paragraph for both people.
 (How that synthesis actually runs.)
 GenoSight's onboarding is built around the idea that the variant is half the data; the rest is who you are.